 Notice 1444-C was sent to everyone who received a 2021 Economic Impact Plan payment from the third round of stimulus.
 Notice 1444 accompanied the first round of payments in 2020, which was followed shortly by 1444-A, which went to people who had to take action to claim their money.
 1444-B followed the second round of payments.

 Direct cash payments were only part of the American Rescue Plan’s stimulus package.
 Another big wave of relief came in the form of the expanded Child Tax Credit — at up to $3,600 per child for virtually all working families, it was the biggest credit of its kind in history.
-To deliver immediate assistance, half of the credit continues to be paid in advance monthly installments upfront.

 More From GOBankingRates